Bakhtrioni uprising: Uprising

 As in 1615, the uprising was inspired by the main noble families who had remained faithful to Teimuraz I. However, according to Georgian accounts, the majority of the population took part in it, as they were being evicted from their villages and farms by the incomers.
 The Eristavi Zaal, Duke of Aragvi, one of the main feudal lords in Kakheti and a former supporter of Teimuraz—who had pledged allegiance to Rostom and the Persians in 1648, thus gaining even more power—took the lead of the uprising.
-Among the leaders were Bidzina Cholokashvili, Eristavi Shalva of Ksani, and his brother Elizbar.
-Georgian mountain people, such as the Tushs, the Khevsurians, and the Pshavs, also joined the rebellion, under the leadership of Zezva Gaprindauli, Nadira Khosharauli, and Gogolauri.
+Among the leaders were Bidzina Cholokashvili, Shalva, Duke of Ksani, and his brother Elizbar.
+Georgian mountain people, such as the Tushs, the Khevsurians and the Pshavs, also joined the rebellion, under the leadership of Zezva Gaprindauli, Nadira Khosharauli, and Gogolauri.

 The Georgian forces, once united, attacked the Turkoman fortresses at Bakhtrioni and Alaverdi and vanquished them.
 They then defeated Turkoman forces in other parts of Kakheti.
 However, the weak organization and isolation of the rebels allowed the Persians—now under the personal direction of Shah Abbas II—to successfully counter-attack and defeat them.

 Zaal was murdered by his nephews at the order of the Shah, and his children were sent to the Persian court.
 Upon hearing the news, Bidzina, Shalva, and Elizbar asked the Shah for forgiveness, but he had them delivered to the tribes that the insurgents had massacred earlier.
 They were tortured and put to death.
 They would later be canonized by the Georgian Orthodox Church.

 Aftermath

-Kakheti remained under Persian rule, even if the rebels had succeeded in defeating the Turkomans, who did not remain in the region In 1664, the Persians agreed to have Archil (Shah-Nazar Khan), son of the king/wali of Kartli, installed as king/wali of Kakheti.
+Kakheti remained under Persian rule, even if the rebels had succeeded in defeating the Turkomans, who did not remain in the region In 1664, the Persians agreed to have Archil II (Shah-Nazar Khan), son of the king/wali of Kartli, installed as king/wali of Kakheti.

 The uprising soon entered Georgian collective memory, and many songs and poems were composed about it, while the mountain warriors became well-known folk heroes.
 The battle at Bakhtrioni, and the heroism of the mountaineers, inspired Vazha-Pshavela to write his epic poem Bakhtrioni (1892), while Akaki Tsereteli wrote the novel Bashi-Achuki about it.